jsom1/jsom1.github.io/_walkthroughs/Devzat.md

 ## 4. Vertical privilege escalation
 {:style="color:DarkRed; font-size: 170%;"}

 The first thing I wanted to do was the usual *sudo -l* since we have catherine's password, however she isn't allowed to run sudo.
-Let's run *linpeas* once again (the box had been resetted and I had to reupload it.
+Let's run *linpeas* once again (the box had been resetted and I had to reupload it).
 Catherine can't do it, so it is necessary to log back as patrick, upload it, and *su catherine*).\\
 I'm still pretty bad at privilege escalation and struggle to spot the interesting things in the output.
 I had to look for help and apparently, we have to look at writable files.
 Here's *linpeas*' output regarding them:

 <div class="img_container">